-DeathWrites Network (2022-2024)
+DeathWrites Network (2017 - present)

-DeathWrites started at the University of Glasgow in 2017 with a series of reading and writing workshops.
-Since then, the team have held a number of public symposia to act as catalyst to writing on dying, death and grief.
+The DeathWrites Network started at the University of Glasgow in 2017 with a series of reading and writing workshops.
+We then became a A University of Glasgow Arts Lab and held a number of workshops, events and public symposia to act as catalyst to writing on dying, death and grief.

 DeathWrites Blog